 Herpes simplex, commonly called cold sores or fever blisters, may occur once or return again and again.
 It’s caused by the herpes hominis virus.

 Herpes Simplex begins as a group of small red bumps that blisters.
 You may have noticed itching or discomfort before the rash appeared.
 The blisters begin to dry up after a few days and form yellow crusts.
 The crusts gradually fall off and leave slowly fading red areas.
 The whole process takes about 10 – 14 days.
 No scars form.

 These mild symptoms are typical of recurring Herpes Simplex.
 The very first infection with the herpes virus usually happens in childhood.
 It may go unrecognized, but often it causes fever, general illness, and much local soreness.
 Once you’ve had a Herpes Simplex infection, the virus becomes permanently established in your nerve tissue.
 Recurring herpes lesions result from activation of this virus.
-In between attacks it lives quietly in nerve tissue.

 Fever and sun exposure are the most common factors triggering Herpes Simplex virus.
 That’s when cold sores or fever blisters break out.
 Often no triggering factor can be found; the virus becomes activated without any apparent reason.
 Herpes Simplex is treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.

 Is Herpes Simplex contagious?

 Like most other viruses, Herpes Simplex virus is contagious to people who have never had the infection before.
 Close contact such as kissing is necessary to transmit the infection.